pingcap/docs-cn/tidb-configuration-file.md

 - Determines whether to enable `keepalive` in the TCP layer.
 - Default value: `true`

+### `tcp-no-delay`

+- Determines whether to enable TCP_NODELAY at the TCP layer.
+After it is enabled, TiDB disables the Nagle algorithm in the TCP/IP protocol and allows sending small data packets to reduce network latency.
+This is suitable for latency-sensitive applications with a small transmission volume of data.
+- Default value: `true`

 ### `cross-join`

 - Default value: `true`